Key Takeaways

 How to Avoid

-- Ignore unsolicited claims about special events or ceremonies
+- Ignore unsolicited claims about special events or ceremonies.

-- Plan your own temple visits using guidebooks or your hotel's advice
+- Plan your own temple visits using guidebooks or your hotel's advice.

-- If a ceremony is genuine, your hotel staff will know about it
+- If a ceremony is genuine, your hotel staff will know about it.

-- Never get into a tuk-tuk arranged by a stranger on the street
+- Never get into a tuk-tuk arranged by a stranger on the street.

 You arrive at the Royal Botanical Gardens in Peradeniya and someone outside the gate approaches you wearing what looks like a staff uniform.
 They offer to sell you a ticket for LKR 3,000 — slightly less than the official foreigner price of LKR 3,540 — and throw in a 'free guided tour.'
 The ticket looks legitimate, but it's either counterfeit or a used ticket from earlier that day.
-As r/srilanka users note, the actual ticket office is clearly marked inside the main entrance.
+As travelers note, the actual ticket office is clearly marked inside the main entrance.
 These touts position themselves before you reach the real counter, hoping to intercept tourists who don't know the official setup.

 Red Flags